Canon 70D vs Pentax K-3 II

 Studio photographers will appreciate that the Pentax K-3 II (unlike the 70D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The K-3 II is a recent model that features in the current product line-up of Pentax.
-In contrast, the 70D has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 70D was succeeded by the Canon 80D.
+Both the 70D and the K-3 II have been discontinued, but can regularly be found used on eBay.
+The 70D was replaced by the Canon 80D, while the K-3 II was followed by the Pentax K-3 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 70D Manual (free pdf) or the online Pentax K-3 II Manual.

 So how do things add up?
 Is there a clear favorite between the Canon 70D and the Pentax K-3 II?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.